Introduction: Batman Cowl From Craft Foam

 Who doesn't want to be the Dark Knight for Halloween?!
 This craft foam project is an easy way to create a flexible and wearable cowl for next to nothing.

-You can either download the files, print, trace and cut your own cardboard or visit my Esty shop and purchase the kit and I'll cut the pieces for you!
-Note:
+You can either download the files to laser cut or print, trace and cut your own cardboard or other ~1/4'' material.

 - Two 18" x 24" craft foam sheets (if using the files linked above)

 - Black roofing silicone